tolutally/clarivue-webpage/readme.md

 # Clarivue Webpage

-This is the official webpage for Clarivue, a structured interview software.
+This is the official webpage for Clarivue, a structured interview software

 ## Development